top of page

 Plot 3 Row N Grave 8

-CWGC Cemetery plan of Ma'Asker Al Raschid RAF Cemetery with vacant graves marked
+CWGC 1964 plan of the Ma'Asker Al raschid RAF Cemetery showing vacant plots

-Looking at the timeline of burials at Ma’Asker, all of these plots except Plot 3 Row G Grave 2 are in areas of the cemetery that were used for burials between 1928 and 1937, at least four years after John Ramsay’s death.
+Looking at the timeline of burials at Ma’Asker, all of these plots except Plot 3 Row G Grave 2 are in areas of the cemetery that were used for burials between 1928 and 1937, at least four years after John Ramsay’s death (see diagram at the bottom of this page for the burial sequence of all 300 graves).
 However, Plot 3 Row G Grave 2 fits the timeline perfectly, with the burial in Plot 3 Row G Grave 3 taking place 11 days before Ramsay’s death and the burial in Plot 3 Row G Grave 1 taking place four days after Ramsay’s death.
 If you look at the extract of Ma’Asker burials shown below, you will notice that between the 19th April 1924 and the 8th March 1925, five men from No: 6 Armoured Car Company were buried at that cemetery, including the then commanding officer of the company, Squadron Leader Jasper Cruickshank OBE.

 AC1 John Maxton Ramsay burial seuence number at Ma'Asker Al Raschid RAF Cemetery, Baghdad